Christopher Peruzzi loves fairy tales. His first published short story, "The Undead Rose" was based on "Sleeping Beauty". He lives in NJ.

 1999 in the book, "A Series of Unfortunate Events: The Bad Beginning"

 2004 in "A Series of Unfortunate Events" movie

 2017 in Netflix's "A Series of Unfortunate Events: The Bad Beginning: Part One"

-As a comedic actor, Carrey has used his talent for rubber-faced expressions, incredible improve, cartoonish impressions and contortionist physical humor to amuse audiences for decades.
+As a comedic actor, Carrey has used his talent for rubber-faced expressions, incredible improvements, cartoonish impressions, and contortionist physical humor to amuse audiences for decades.
 He’s used this style in roles ranging from Ace Ventura in Ace Ventura: Pet Detective to Bruce Nolan in Bruce Almighty.

 What seemed to make Carrey monstrous and eerily creepy was his voice as Olaf.
 While Count Olaf in the books had a wheezy voice, Carrey dials his down an octave and, for the most part, keeps it low and sinister – sinister, a word which here means “threatening or foreshadowing evil or tragic developments”.

-Ironically, it is his sense of comedy which gives fuel to the evil of who Count Olaf is.
+Ironically, it is his sense of comedy that gives fuel to the evil of who Count Olaf is.
 When he tells the Baudelaire children to keep away from his skylight room within the mansion, he lets his mask slip with a callous laugh to himself.
-Killing to him is fun and the fire he might have set is just another thing for him to enjoy.
+Killing, to him, is fun and the fire he might have set is just another thing for him to enjoy.

 At the same time, because it is Jim Carrey, we see from his first “Hello, hello, hello…” that we are in for some serious comedy mixed with the insanity he’s famous for.
 He did not disappoint, especially with his antic improvisational class with the actors in Olaf’s crew.
 Watch for Carrey’s tyrannosaurus rex impersonation as well as his “man in the electric chair”.